magento/merchdocs/src/cms/page-builder-layout-column.md

 1. Update the _Advanced_ settings as needed.

-   - Choose the the **Alignment** to control the horizontal positioning of content containers that are added to the column.
+   - Choose an **Alignment** to control the horizontal positioning of content containers that are added to the column.

       |Default|Applies the alignment default setting that is specified in the style sheet of the current theme.
       |Left|Aligns the content containers along the left border of the column container, with allowance for any padding that is specified.